emrysuno/hypixel-cry-libs/README.md

 3. **Push:** Push to your fork or branch.
 4. **Pull Request:** Open a PR against the `main` branch.

+**In case the pr doesn't auto approve due to anything other than wrong files contact smarrtie in discord**

 **Happy Coding!** 💻